couchbaselabs/partizen/IDEAS.md

           fastSample bool // Return result only if fast / in memory (no disk hit).
       ) (seq Seq, value []byte, error)

+      // Set takes a seq number that should be monotonically increasing.
-      Set(partition PartitionID, key []byte, seq Seq, value []byte) error Merge(partition PartitionID, key[]byte, seq Seq, MergeFunc) error Del(partition PartitionID, key []byte, seq Seq) error
+      Set(partition PartitionID, key []byte, seq Seq, value []byte) error

+      // Merge takes a seq number that should be monotonically increasing.
+      Merge(partition PartitionID, key[]byte, seq Seq, MergeFunc) error

+      // Del takes a seq number that should be monotonically increasing.
+      Del(partition PartitionID, key []byte, seq Seq) error

       Min(withValue bool) (partition PartitionID, key []byte, seq Seq, value []byte, error) Max(withValue bool) (partition PartitionID, key []byte, seq Seq, value []byte, error)

-      // Scan results will be in fromKey...toKey sequence even when reverse is true.
+      // Scan provides results in fromKey...toKey sequence,
+      // even when the reverse flag is true.
       Scan(fromKeyInclusive []byte,
            toKeyExclusive []byte,
-           reverse bool, // When reverse is true, fromKey should be > toKey. partitions []PartitionID, // Focus on subset of partitions; nil for all partitions. withValue bool, // When withValue is false, value will be nil. fastSample bool, // Return result only if fast / in memory (no disk hit).
+           reverse bool, // When reverse flag is true, fromKey should be greater than toKey. partitions []PartitionID, // Focus on subset of partitions; nil for all partitions. withValue bool, // When withValue is false, value will be nil. fastSample bool, // Return result only if fast / in memory (no disk hit).